info-beamer/package-hd-player/README.md

 # Description

-A very simple media player that can display FullHD videos as well as PNG/JPEG images.
+A very simple media player that can display FullHD or 4K videos as well as PNG/JPEG images.

 # Example usage

-You can use this Package to display a bunch of images.
-Upload the images using the assets page.
-Then create a new Setup based on this Package.
-To do that, go to the packages page, select the **HD Player** Package and then click the **Create Setup** button.
-Give your new Setup a name.
+You can use this package to display a videos and images in a loop.
+Upload your assets using the "Assets" section.
+Then create a new setup based on this package.
+To do that, go to the packages page, select the **HD Player** package and then click the **Create setup** button.
+Give your new setup a name.

-The configuration screen for your new Setup allows you to specify which assets you want to play.
-Click the **Add item** Button for each Asset you want to play.
+The configuration screen for your new setup allows you to specify which assets you want to play.
+Click the **Add item** button and select one or more videos or images.
+They will be added to this setup's playlist.

-In the new row that appears, select the **Asset** field.
-Delete the default value (empty.png) and select the image you previously uploaded.
+Alternatively you can also add one or more native info-beamer playlists created within the "Playlist" section in your account.
+Modifying the playlist will then update each setup that uses this playlist.

-When done, click save.
-Your Setup is now ready for your Device.
+When done, click "Save".
+Your setup is now ready for your device.

 # Settings